TuralMammadlee/DIP392-weddingApplication/README.md

 This project is a Wedding Manager application designed to streamline the wedding planning process.
 It features a React frontend (`wedding-manager-frontend`) and a Spring Boot backend (`wedding-manager`) using a PostgreSQL database.

-The system aims to minimize manual errors, simplify event preparation, and enhance the experience for couples, vendors, and administrators like Abel.
+The system aims to minimize manual errors, simplify event preparation, and enhance the experience for couples, vendors, and administrators.

 ## Project Structure